Kausheya2006/vlab_project_pickles/README.md

 # VLab Project

 **Virtual Labs** is an interactive platform designed to provide students with hands-on learning experiences in a virtual environment.
 The platform is built with a modern UI, providing an intuitive and engaging interface.
-It includes features like a responsive design, a chatbot for support, and integrations with Google Maps and OpenAI APIs for enhanced functionality.
+It includes features like a responsive design, a chatbot for support, and integrations with Google Maps and Gemini APIs for enhanced functionality.

 ## Features

 - **Responsive Design**: The website is fully responsive, ensuring optimal user experience across a variety of devices including desktops, tablets, and smartphones.
-- **Chatbot Integration**: A real-time chatbot powered by OpenAI provides users with instant support, answering questions and assisting with navigating the platform.
+- **Chatbot Integration**: A real-time chatbot powered by Gemini provides users with instant support, answering questions and assisting with navigating the platform.
 - **Modern User Interface**: The platform features a sleek, user-friendly UI with smooth animations and intuitive navigation for a seamless experience.
 - **Google Maps Integration**: Users can interact with a Google Map to find locations or resources easily.
 - **MongoDB Database**: The app is powered by a MongoDB database to store user data, lab information, and more.